thlorenz/simplay/README.md

 Given an artist name it spits out links to playlists of similar artists on youtube.

+## Before you start

+You need to create a last.fm account and [obtain an API key](http://www.last.fm/api/account/create) Then you need to set the `LASTFM_API` environment variable to your key.

+## Example

 ```sh
 > simplay Jimi Hendrix